Quick start

 results = client.prompt_adaptation.get_adapt_results(adaptation_run_id)

-# View optimized prompt for Claude
+# View optimized prompts for each target model

 for target in results.target_models: